 Dr Chris Orlikowski

-Dr Chris Orlikowski is a specialist anaesthetist and specialist pain medicine physician.
+Dr Chris Orlikowski is a specialist pain medicine physician.
 He is a fellow of the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists.
-He has also been Director of the Acute Pain Service at the Royal Hobart Hospital for 5 years.
-He offers a wide range of procedures to reduce pain.
+In the past, he was Director of the Acute Pain Service at the Royal Hobart Hospital for 5 years.
+He offers a wide range of procedures including spinal cord stimulators.

-Dr Brad Mertens
+Dr. Brad Mertens

 Dr. Brad Mertens is a clinical psychologist experienced working with individuals with persistent pain conditions.
 Brad completed a Masters in Clinical Psychology and PhD at the University of Tasmania.
 Brad has previously worked with the Persistent Pain Service at the Royal Hobart Hospital.
 In addition to assisting to manage persistent pain, Brad is experienced working with a range of psychological issues including mood disorders (anxiety and depression), anger and frustration, relationship difficulties, grief, and low self-esteem.
 Psychological therapy has the potential to improve acceptance and management of pain and mood symptoms and promotes re-engagement with life.
 Brad also aims to support the benefits gained in the physiotherapy and medical aspects of persistent pain management.